- 1 mad cow disease

 submarine – In naval parlance a boat rather than a ship.
 A submarine may fight submerged or on the surface, using torpedoes or missiles – the missiles being tactical or strategic.
 There are two main submarine types depending on the method of propulsion: nuclear and diesel electric.

-Units, formations, army – Use capitals when you write the title of a specific unit e.g. the 1st Infantry Division but otherwise say division.
+Units, formations, army – Use capitals when you write the title of a specific unit, e.g., the 1st Infantry Division, but otherwise say division.
 Also note that there are many national exceptions to these broad definitions.

 squad – The basic building block of an army, equivalent to the British section of eight soldiers.
 Three squads or sections form a platoon.

-platoon typically has three sections or squads.
+platoon – The essential tactical unit in any army, capable of patrolling, attacking and defending independently.
+Usually about 30-strong, an infantry.
+A platoon typically has three sections or squads.
 The platoon may be led by a sergeant or a junior commissioned officer.
-It may have its own light machinegun and mortar units of two or three men each as well as anti-tank weapons and possibly shoulder-fired anti-aircraft missiles.
-In a cavalry (armoured) unit the platoon is often called a troop of three or four vehicles.
+It may have its own light machinegun and mortar units of two or three men each as well as antitank weapons and possibly shoulder-fired antiaircraft missiles.
+In a cavalry (armored) unit the platoon is often called a troop of three or four vehicles.
 Some armies use troop instead of platoon in their artillery units.

 brigade – Several battalions or regiments grouped together.
-Commanded by a brigadier, as in the British Army, or brigadier-general.
-Some armies confuse reporters by using regiment to mean a brigade.
+Commanded by a brigadier, as in the British Army, or brigadier general.
+Some armies confuse reporters by using “regiment” to mean a “brigade.”

 division – A group of brigades.
 Usually commanded by a major-general, it can contain all elements needed to operate independently and is then effectively a small self-contained army.

 corps – Usually at least two divisions.
-Often commanded by a lieutenant-general.
+Often commanded by a lieutenant general.

 army – At least two corps.
-Tends to be the command of a full five-star general or, a marshal or field marshal.
+Tends to be the command of a full five-star general or a marshal or field marshal.
 The army group – of several armies – was a feature of the big land battles of World War Two.

 special forces – Anything from the U.S. Rangers, Russia’s Spetsnaz and Britain’s Special Air Service Regiment to thugs with weapons.
-So-called special forces have been known to carry out such “special tasks” as ethnic cleansing, i.e. killing civilians.
+So-called special forces have been known to carry out such “special tasks” as ethnic cleansing, i.e., killing civilians.
 Use with care.
-Also avoid using the subjective terms crack and elite.
+Also avoid using the subjective terms “crack” and “elite.”

 troops – Use in the plural for large, round numbers – scores, hundreds, thousands – of soldiers, not for small specific numbers.
-France sent 5,000 troops to the Gulf is right.
-Guerrillas killed three government troops is wrong.
-A troop may also be a small unit of armour or guns.
+“France sent 5,000 troops to the Gulf” is right.
+“Guerrillas killed three government troops” is wrong.
+A troop may also be a small unit of armor or guns.

-air-to-ground – hyphenate.
-Also anti-aircraft.
+air-to-ground’‘‘ – hyphenate.

 automatic weapon -- reloads itself and keeps firing as long as the trigger is pressed.
-A semi-automatic reloads itself but the trigger has to be pressed for each shot.
-Many types of rifle offer the option of automatic fire and semi-automatic.
+A semiautomatic reloads itself but the trigger has to be pressed for each shot.
+Many types of rifle offer the option of automatic fire and semiautomatic.
 A pistol is not an automatic weapon, but a machine-pistol is.

 ballistic missile – A missile that is initially powered and may be guided but falls under gravity on to its target.
 It is fired upwards and then comes down.
-Some missiles, although not many, fly on a flat trajectory and are therefore not ballistic missiles, e.g. a cruise missile.
+Some missiles, although not many, fly on a flat trajectory and are therefore not ballistic missiles, e.g., a cruise missile.

-bullet – the projectile fired from a pistol, rifle or machinegun.
+bullet – the projectile fired from a pistol, rifle or machine gun.
 It is distinguished from the spent cartridge case ejected from the weapon.
 The entire cartridge comprises cartridge case, priming charge, propellant and bullet.

 bunker buster – an air-launched, laser-guided U.S. bomb of around 5,000 lb (2,270 kg) used to penetrate hardened concrete structures, often underground.

-Daisy Cutter – a large 6,800 kg (15,000 lb) U.S. bomb
+Daisy Cutter – a large 6,800 kg (15,000 lb) U.S. bomb.

 gun – A long-range artillery weapon that fires shells through a rifled barrel over a considerable distance.
-A gun may be towed or self-propelled, when it moves under its own power on tracks or wheels, with the crew provided with some degree of armoured protection.
+A gun may be towed or self-propelled, when it moves under its own power on tracks or wheels, with the crew provided with some degree of armored protection.

 howitzer – An artillery piece with a relatively short barrel designed to fire at a high angle over hills or fortifications.
 It may be towed or it may be self-propelled.